 ADF produces crooked scans.

 The HP OfficeJet Pro 9730e is a great wide-format all-in-one printer.
-It stands out for impressive scanning features like single-pass duplex scanning and accommodating Tabloid-size sheets on both the ADF and flatbed.
-Document print quality is great overall, but photo printing doesn't fair as well.
+It stands out for its impressive scanning features, including single-pass duplex scanning and the ability to accommodate Tabloid-size sheets on both the ADF and flatbed.
+Document print quality is great overall, but photo printing doesn't fare as well.
 Photos appear too vivid as colors are oversaturated, and since the printer can't reproduce a wide range of hues, there's some loss of detail.
-Scan quality is another pain point, as the ADF produces crooked scans, and the image processing removes a lot of fine details.
+Scan quality is another pain point, as the ADF produces crooked scans, and the image processing removes many fine details.
 Still, this printer delivers great performance and features overall for the price.

 If you're interested in seeing some other printers, check out our recommendations for the best wide-format printers, best office printers, and best all-in-one printers.